Best QuickBooks Alternative for Accounting Firms Managing Multiple Clients

 What is Digits?

-Digits is the world's first AI-native accounting platform — built for firms, informed by real accounting work, priced on outcomes, and designed to reduce the need for a close entirely, not layer AI onto the workflows that make a close necessary in the first place.
+Digits is the world's first AI-native accounting platform — built for firms, informed by real accounting work, and designed to reduce the need for a close entirely rather than layering AI onto the workflows that make a close necessary in the first place.

 Digits is both AI-native and agentic.
 They describe different things, and Digits meets both.